.

 • Custom reports

-LigoLab is an award-winning provider of innovative end-to-end healthcare software for pathology laboratories, servicing 150+ facilities nationwide.
-As a comprehensive enterprise-grade solution, the LigoLab LIS & RCM Laboratory Operating Platform™ includes modules for anatomic pathology, clinical pathology, molecular diagnostics, revenue cycle management, and direct-to-consumer, all on one powerful and integrated platform that supports every role, every department, and every case.
-LigoLab empowers laboratories to better serve patients, differentiate themselves in the marketplace, scale their operations, and become more compliant, and more profitable.
+LigoLab is an award-winning provider of innovative end-to-end pathology lab software for medical laboratories, servicing nearly 300 facilities nationwide.
+As a comprehensive enterprise-grade LIS software solution, the LigoLab LIS & RCM Laboratory Informatics Platform™ includes modules for anatomic pathology, clinical pathology, molecular diagnostics, laboratory revenue cycle management (lab RCM), and direct-to-consumer lab testing, all on one powerful and integrated laboratory information system that supports every role, every department, and every case.

 Author